Etihad Rail is a 1,200km railway infrastructure network connecting the United Arab Emirates (UAE) and the Gulf Cooperation Council (GCC) region.

 Etihad Rail (previously Union Railway Company) was established in June 2009 to develop, build, and operate the railway infrastructure.
 It is owned by the government of Abu Dhabi (70%) and the federal government of the UAE (30%).

-Completed in February 2023, the railway infrastructure became a vital part of the $100bn Gulf Cooperation Council (GCC) rail programme.
-The GCC railway network connects the UAE with Saudi Arabia, Qatar, Kuwait, Bahrain, and Oman.
+Completed in February 2023, the railway infrastructure became a vital part of the $100bn GCC rail programme.

-Etihad Rail project benefits
+Etihad Rail project details

-The Etihad Rail network stretches westwards to the borders of Qatar and Saudi Arabia.
+The network stretches westwards to the borders of Qatar and Saudi Arabia.
 The western section links Saudi Arabia via Ghweifat and the eastern section links Oman via Al Ain.
 It then extends to the northern emirates and Fujairah.

 The extensive network connects various strategic locations, including Abu Dhabi, KIZAD, Khalifa Port, Jebel Ali Port in Dubai, Sharjah, Ras al-Khaimah, and Fujairah.